 - Office staff will ask you why you are here.
-You must have previously arranged your volunteering with the teacher or administration.
+You must have previously arranged and had approved your volunteering/visit with the teacher or administration.
 Surprise/drop-in attempts to volunteer or visit classrooms is not allowed.
 The office will call the teacher to notify him/her of your arrival.

-- Take a visitor's badge and place it in a visible location on your body.
+- Take the sticker badge and place it in a visible location on your body.
 Students have been taught to let a teacher know if they see someone without a badge.
 If you see someone without a badge (all staff wear a badge as well) immediately let the office know.
 You must wear the badge at all times during your visit.

 - The office will buzz you in.